2018 Prairie View A&M Panthers football team

 The 2018 Prairie View A&M Panthers football team represented Prairie View A&M University in the 2018 NCAA Division I FCS football season.
 The Panthers were led by first-year head coach Eric Dooley and played their home games at Panther Stadium at Blackshear Field in Prairie View, Texas as members of the West Division of the Southwestern Athletic Conference (SWAC).

-Previous season

-The Panthers finished the 2017 season 6–5, 4–3 in SWAC play to finish in third place in the West Division.

-On December 9, head coach Willie Simmons resigned to become the head coach at Florida A&M He finished at PVA&M with a three-year record of 21–11.

 Preseason

 SWAC football media day

 During the SWAC football media day held in Birmingham, Alabama on July 13, 2018, the Panthers were predicted to finish third in the West Division.

-Media poll

 Presason All-SWAC Team

 The Panthers had seven players selected to Preseason All-SWAC Teams.